ourbunka/aidadiffusion/README.md

 # AIDAdiffusion
-Concept Art/Prototyping faster with ourbunka internal tool AIDA (AIDAdiffusion), an "All-In-one" app for running Stable Diffusion ML model on windows PC locally.
+Concept Art/Prototyping faster with ourbunka internal tool AIDA (AIDAdiffusion), "All-In-one" app for running Stable Diffusion on windows PC locally, with easy to use web-based UI🎉, no cli need.

 Powered by Stable Diffusion V1-4.